Mercieral/Terminal-Battles/README.md

 ## Game Design and Setup

-Using design principles learned in previous classes, the layout of the project is designed to be TODO
+Using design principles learned in previous classes, the layout of the project is designed to be TODO.
+The layout of the project is made so the game can be easily extended to add additional features or use the code to create another network terminal game.

 ```
 main.cpp